pyth-network/pyth-sdk-rs/examples/sol-anchor-contract/README.md

 NB

-When tetsing on local cluster you may encounter error "Pyth price oracle is offline.", please find below one of the approaches of addressing it.
+When testing on local cluster you may encounter error "Pyth price oracle is offline.", please find below one of the approaches of addressing it.
 - On file "src\lib.rs", change the value "60" to a higher figure on these lines of code ".get_price_no_older_than(current_timestamp1, 60)" and ".get_price_no_older_than(current_timestamp2, 60)".
 This should just be for testing purposes on local cluster.